N101/Consumer-Ethics-in-AI-Shopping-Assistants/CES_questionnaire.md

 - Recycling materials such as cans, bottles, newspapers, etc.

 ### Doing the right thing/doing good
+- Returning to the store and paying for an item that the cashier mistakenly did not charge you for
 - Correcting a bill that has been miscalculated in your favor
 - Giving a larger than expected tip to a waiter or waitress
 - Not purchasing products from companies that you believe don't treat their employees fairly